Paris Agreement is signed in 2016 by UNFCCC 195 signatories. The agreement intends to reduce and mitigate greenhouse gas emissions.

 What is Nationally Determined Contributions (NDC)?

-- It means the contributions that need to be done by each individual countries to achieve the overall global goal.
+- It means the contributions that need to be done by each country to achieve the overall global goal.

 - The contributions need to be reported every 5 years to UNFCCC.